Man Ray 1890 - 1976

 New York

 Living in New York City, influenced by what he saw at the 1913 Armory Show and in galleries showing contemporary works from Europe, Man Ray's early paintings display facets of cubism.
-Upon befriending Marcel Duchamp who was interested in showing movement in static paintings, his works began to depict movement of the figures, for example in the repetitive positions of the skirts of the dancer in The Rope Dancer Accompanies Herself with Shadows (1916).
+Upon befriending Marcel Duchamp who was interested in showing movement in static paintings, his works began to depict movement of the figures, for example in the repetitive positions of the skirts of the dancer in The Rope Dancer Accompanies Herself with Her Shadows (1916).

 In 1915, Man Ray had his first solo show of paintings and drawings.
 His first proto-Dada object, an assemblage titled Self-Portrait, was exhibited the following year.
 He produced his first significant photographs in 1918.